Andy Haldane: Education

-Born in Sunderland, Haldane attended Guiseley School in north Leeds.
-He did not study maths at A-level, teaching himself; he said that he was "very far from being natural at maths" and struggles teaching his children the subject.
-He received a BA in economics from the University of Sheffield in 1988 and an MA in economics from the University of Warwick in 1989.
+Born in Sunderland, Haldane was educated at Guiseley School in north Leeds.
+He did not study mathematics at A-level, teaching himself; he said that he was "very far from being natural at maths" and struggles teaching his children the subject.
+He received a Bachelor of Arts (BA) degree in economics from the University of Sheffield in 1988 and a Master of Arts (MA) degree in economics from the University of Warwick in 1989.

 Career

 Haldane joined the Bank of England in 1989.
 He worked in monetary analysis, on various issues regarding monetary policy strategy, inflation targeting, and central bank independence.
 He had a secondment to work at the International Monetary Fund.
 Haldane's senior experience back in the Bank of England includes heading up the International Finance Division and the Market Infrastructure Division.
 In 2005 Haldane assumed responsibility for the Systemic Risk Assessment Division within the Financial Stability department.
 In 2009 he became the Bank of England's executive director of financial stability.

 Haldane has been widely cited as a leading Bank of England expert on financial stability and is a co-author with Adair Turner and others of the London School of Economics The Future of Finance report.
 His 2012 speech, called "The Dog and the Frisbee"—delivered to the Federal Reserve Bank of Kansas City's annual Jackson Hole, Wyoming meeting—received widespread attention in the financial media and prompted Forbes to describe him as a "rising star central banker".
 In the speech, Haldane drew on behavioural economics to argue that complex financial systems cannot be controlled with complex regulations.

 In October 2012 Haldane said the Occupy movement protesters had been right to criticise the financial sector and had persuaded bankers and politicians "to behave in a more moral way".

 Interviewed on the BBC's The World at One radio programme, ahead of the chancellor's 2012 Autumn Statement, Haldane said the financial effect of the bank crisis, i.e., the loss of income and damage to output was as severe as a world war.
 He feared the cost would fall on the next generation or even the generation afterwards.
 Public anger was justified as banks had made loans which could never be repaid and these loans were sold on around the world creating the subprime mortgage crisis.
 The banks still had undeclared risky assets.
 In the meantime, bankers' pay, which in 1980 was comparable with a doctor or lawyer, had risen to four times that value by 2006 and Haldane said it needs to fall to that of other professions.